mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	Ginnu looked intently toward him without a trace of the doubt she had before.
 She asked, "How is this possible?"

 	Kip told her, "The wind speaks.
-And Ulu listens."
+And we listen."